 Assess your needs before you start looking for an intern.
 The proper fit is crucial.

 Do you want someone who’s social media savvy?
-A tech person who is familiar with software to manage your website?
+A tech person who is familiar with the software to manage your website?
 Do you want a worker who can handle administrative functions?

 Your corporate needs will dictate what type of worker you look for and where you would search.
 These are things to take into consideration.
-Remember, being clear improves your chances of connecting with the most qualified individuals.
+Remember, a clear job description improves your chances of connecting with the most qualified individuals.

 It’s convenient to have interns on hand to handle “gofer” duties.
 And many times, they handle the “fill-in-as-needed” tasks.

 Yet, aim to create a win/win situation for all parties.
 Do this by setting clear, consistent, task-based guidelines.

 Employers can learn a lot about potential employees from their online activities.
 Do some background research to identify potential “red flags.”